deis/workflow/src/installing-workflow/installing-deis-workflow.md

 ## Add the Deis Chart Repository

-The [Deis Chart Repository](https://github.com/deis/charts) contains everything you need to install Deis onto your Kubernetes cluster, with a single `helm install` command.
+The [Deis Chart Repository](https://github.com/deis/charts) contains everything you need to install Deis onto your Kubernetes cluster, with a single `helmc install` command.

-Run the following command to add this repository to Helm:
+Run the following command to add this repository to Helm Classic:

 ```
-$ helm repo add deis https://github.com/deis/charts
+$ helmc repo add deis https://github.com/deis/charts
 ```

 ## Install Deis Workflow

-Now that you have Helm installed and have added the Deis Chart Repository, install Workflow by running:
+Now that you have Helm Classic installed and have added the Deis Chart Repository, install Workflow by running:

 ```
-$ helm fetch deis/workflow-beta3             # fetches the chart into a
+$ helmc fetch deis/workflow-beta3             # fetches the chart into a
                                              # local workspace
-$ helm generate -x manifests workflow-beta3  # generates various secrets
+$ helmc generate -x manifests workflow-beta3  # generates various secrets
-$ helm install workflow-beta3                # injects resources into
+$ helmc install workflow-beta3                # injects resources into
                                              # your cluster
 ```

-Helm will install a variety of Kubernetes resources in the `deis` namespace.
+Helm Classic will install a variety of Kubernetes resources in the `deis` namespace.
 You'll need to wait for the pods that it launched to be ready.
 Monitor their status by running: